fack2/DRYY/README.md

 # DRYY
  Our first GSG project :
- A portfolio websites to showcase our team members\` skills in seperated forms
+ A portfolio website to showcase our team members\` skills in seperated forms

 ## Prototype